 Transmission structure height increases would range from 2 feet to 36 feet.
 To increase the height of a steel lattice structure, a new structure base would be constructed either in-place, or 50-feet-ahead or 50-feet-behind the existing structure, and within the same alignment of the existing structure.
 Structure footings would require approximately a 12-foot-wide by 12-foot-long by 10-foot-deep excavations for each leg.
 Footings would be backfilled with the excavated soil.
 The additional structure height needed would then be built on the new structure base.
-Once the new structure base and height increase is built, the existing structure would be removed from its base and moved over to the new structure base, where it would then be cut two to five feet below ground level and retired in-place.
+Once the new structure base and height increase is built, the existing structure would be removed from its base and moved over to the new structure base, where it would then be re-attached.
+Cranes would be used to move the detached structure.
+The old structure footings would be cut two to five feet below ground level and retired in-place.